Petite Bee Fly

 |Family:||Blow Fly (Calliphoridae) iNaturalist Observation|

-Thank you Tony Daley for confirming the id of this species for us
+Thank you Tony Daley for identifying this species for us

 General Species Information: